 This is the perfect opportunity to update your HR system.
 HR software today allows for easy viewing of all salaries (as below).
 At the click of a button, you can see exactly who is paid what, including bonuses, benefits and overtime.
 If there are gender differences in pay for similar roles, consider why this might be.
 If it seems that the only reason for a difference is gender, this could be in breach of discrimination laws and should be addressed immediately.

-[tick]Look forward and modernise![/tick] Get love for your company by conveying to the world that you are managing a brand that’s forward thinking and on the ball with equal opportunities!
+Get love for your company by conveying to the world that you are managing a brand that’s forward thinking and on the ball with equality and diversity!
 This socially conscious edge could increase sales and brand loyalty in a world that loves to buy into a product that cares.
 As the company builds a great rep, it’s likely to entice better and more diverse candidates to work for you too.

 In addition, letting your current staff know that you’re aware of the issue (and are addressing any unfair differences by immediately equalising pay) will boost morale no end.